 #1.
 Speed up the entry into a new market:

-A strategic alliance is an effective way to enter a new market.
+A strategic alliances is an effective way to enter a new market.
 Companies can easily reach the customers and can avoid initial hardships of new business by getting into alliance with already existing companies in the market.

 #2.
 Enhance sales: